The Clean Harbour Program

 The City of Hamilton has committed $14 million of the $138.9 million project budget.
 With funding from four levels of government as well as institutional and corporate partners, the Randle Reef ECF will be an outstanding example of the stakeholder approach that is so much a part of the Hamilton Harbour Remedial Action Plan.

 Real-time control systems are interconnected gates, pumps and controls that can react immediately to changes in water flow and water levels in the wastewater system.
 These controls can reduce sewer overflows and protect treatment plants during storms.
 As a result, the City of Hamilton is upgrading and establishing new real-time controls in its wastewater systems to allow the City to meet HHRAP targets and Ontario Ministry of the Environment and Climate Change standards for measures such as pollutant loading and overflow reduction.
+The City of Hamilton began its Real-Time Control program in 2008 by identifying approximately $35 million of infrastructure investments required to maximize the wastewater system’s capacity and better position it to meet its goals for everything from localized flood protection to water quality.

+In 2022 and into 2023, the program is expanding to include weir heights adjustments and programming changes to retain more wet weather flow within the system.
 Real-time controls are particularly valuable to the City’s wastewater strategy because these controls are typically inexpensive compared to other infrastructure investments and take up comparatively little space.
 They also ensure that other elements of the infrastructure system can work optimally while being protected from unusual stress during storm events.

 The Cross-Connection Control project involves a series of initiatives designed to locate and eliminate crossed sewer pipes that are discharging sewage into the City of Hamilton’s storm sewer system, thus allowing that sewage to enter the harbour untreated.